Home

 Ewing David Minerd was born in 1890 in Dunbar, Fayette County, PA, the son of Rev. David E. and Catherine (Williams) Minerd.
 Active in the Dunbar community, he was a longtime postmaster as well as treasurer of the school board.

 Ewing followed the trade of his father and grandfather as a blacksmith.
-He also worked as a deliveryman for S.R.
+As a teenager, circa 1906, he also worked as a deliveryman for S.R.
 Hews & Co.

-After the war, Ewing returned to Dunbar, where he continued his work as a blacksmith, and was a member of the Junior Order of United American Mechanics.
+Following his discharge from the Army, Ewing returned to Dunbar.
+He continued his work as a blacksmith, and was a member of the Junior Order of United American Mechanics.

 In about 1920, he was named to the Dunbar school board, as treasurer, replacing Peter Johnson.
 He remained on the board in this capacity for 16 years, until his sudden death in 1936.
 During this time, cousin Bert Minerd was constable of Dunbar, from about 1922 to 1925.
 (The exact identity of this "Bert Minerd" is unknown, but he likely was either John Albert Minerd or Albert L. Minerd, both of whom lived in Dunbar and went by "Bert.")